Skip to content

 The cosmological constant is tuned to one part in ten to the one hundred and twenty.
 The strong nuclear force is tolerant of a roughly two percent shift before the chemistry of life becomes impossible.
 The mass ratio of proton to electron, the neutron proton mass difference, the carbon twelve resonance Hoyle predicted from anthropic reasoning.
 None of these had to fall where they fell.[1]

 These are not religious framings.
 The numbers come from the mainstream physics literature.
 Steven Weinberg, an atheist, set the bound on the cosmological constant in nineteen eighty seven.
-Fred Hoyle, an atheist, predicted the carbon resonance in nineteen fifty three.
+Fred Hoyle, no religious apologist, predicted the carbon resonance in nineteen fifty three.
 Roger Penrose, who declines metaphysical commitments, computed the initial low entropy state.[2]

 Move any constant slightly and the universe forgets how to make a star, a planet, a chemistry.
 The dials are not just set.
 They are set together.